Drone Roof Survey vs Traditional Roof Inspection (2026 Guide)

 What Is a Drone Roof Survey?

 A drone roof survey uses high-resolution aerial photography - and, when needed, thermal imaging - to capture the entire roof safely from the ground.
+This approach is particularly effective for public-sector and commercial sites where access is restricted or disruption must be minimised.

 Drones can highlight: